Vincent-vst/Davinci/docs/about.rst

 about
 =================

-| TAP-web-api is a REST API in python built with FLASK.
-| The server is running with gunicorn
-| Python version : Python 3.10.4
-|
+CPU | GPU ressource manager used by a speech processing tool

 Purpose
 #############

-| The api is built to work for a speech processing tool.
+| The controller will read a sqlite database.
-| It reads http requests in order to populate a database (tapjoblist.db)
+| It will then select a job following a given strategy (in src/tool/controller.py) and monitor its processing.

 Built with
 ############

 * Python
-* Flask
 * SQLite
-* Html/Css